 Today is arrival day so there are no activities planned.
 You are free to relax, explore the city & adjust to the frenetic pace and humid heat of Bangkok.
-Note: If you have booked the South East Asia Adrenaline Theme Pack or Culinary Theme Pack, your Flight of the Gibbons experience can be today or day 30.
-If you chose to do the activities today we strongly recommend booking a pre-night hotel as this experience starts in the morning in Bangkok.
+Note: If you have booked the South East Asia Adrenaline Theme Pack or Culinary Theme Pack, your Flight of the Gibbons experience or cooking class can be today or Day 30.
+If you chose to do the activities today we strongly recommend booking a pre-night hotel as this experience starts at 9:30am in Bangkok.
 Please arrive at our start point hotel before 6pm for an important group meeting where you will meet you Chief Experience Officer (CEO) and the other group members.
 Please look for a sign on the hotel's notice board for the time and location of your group meeting.
 At this meeting you CEO will ask to sight your travel insurance, check that you have a visas for Vietnam and complete some other paper work.
 Please note that you MUST arrive on tour with your Vietnam visa.
 Please refer to the visa information section of these trip notes for more information on obtaining your Vietnamese visa.
 After your meeting, you may choose to head out for an optional dinner to further get to know your CEO and fellow group members.
 We spend this evening in Bangkok.
 Our hotel is located in China Town, next to the central train station and MRT (Subway), and is only a short USD2 taxi ride from Khao San road and the central shopping area of Siam Square, MBK, Siam Paragon, etc. All rooms are double or twin share with air conditioning and en suite bathroom.
 The hotel has a small pool and wifi is available at extra cost. *Please note: if you have pre-booked the Adrenaline Bundle your CEO will inform you when you will do each activity throughout your tour: Flight of the Gibbons (Day 1 or 30 - Bangkok) (pre or post night accommodation recommended), Sunset ATV tour (Day 3 - Siem Reap) and Cave Rappelling (Day 14 - Hoi An).
 For more information on the Bundle see the Optional Activities section.